-An alternative to trying to correct nominal value added is to look at other measures of real activity such as employment.
-In columns 4-6 of Table 8A, the dependent variable is average employment growth in the relevant decade.
-The aid interaction term has the predicted negative sign and is significant for the 1980s.
-The results are marginally weaker for the 1990s (Table 8B) with all the interaction coefficients negative and all of them significant, except for the interaction with the exportability2 indicator.

-In sum then, both nominal and real measures of value added growth as well as employment growth suggest that growth is lower in labor intensive and exportable sectors when a country receives more aid.
+Unfortunately, we do not have an industry-specific price index.
+So, we look at another measure of real activity, employment.
+In Table 7, the dependent variable is employment growth in the industry in the relevant decade.
+The aid interaction term has the predicted negative sign and is significant for the 1980s (columns 1-3).
+The results are marginally weaker for the 1990s (columns 4-6) with all the interaction coefficients negative and all of them significant, except for the interaction with the exportability2 indicator.
+In sum then, both nominal and real measures of value added growth suggest that growth is lower in labor intensive and exportable sectors when a country receives more aid.